dzwalker/steedos-cms/README.md

 # Steedos Contents
+Yammer like communication and Tumber like site publishing.

-> It's an meteor package running on [Steedos App Platform](https://github.com/steedos/apps/)
+> This is an meteor package running on [Steedos App Platform](https://github.com/steedos/apps/)

-Content management app for steedos,  Yammer like communication and Tumber like site publishing.
+### Designed Features

 - Site: A space may have multi sites.
 As first launch,  steedos will create a new site for space.
 - Categories: Every site has categories tree, with max 5 levels, space admins can define categories for site.